patrickfav/under-the-hood/README.md

 ### Template System

 The base is a simple template system that is optimized to create pages in an easy and succinct way.
 It is also very flexible; using the provided interfaces one can implement any custom view.
 The base interface is `PageEntry` which provides the value it represents and how this value will be rendered in UI (see `ViewTemplate` for the UI part).
-Internally this will be added to a `RecyclerView` adapter therefore createing the views should be reasonably efficient.
+Internally this will be added to a `RecyclerView` adapter therefore creating the views should be reasonably efficient.

 ## Built-In Entries